 This will help in better communication, risk management, emergency response, and resource management.

+And that, 5G initiates is your lot for today.
 What do you think about 5G?
 Is it safe?
 Should it be embraced, or banned?